 Stage Three: Political reform.
 The Chinese government position is that one party rule will endure forever, together with the attendant restrictions on political participation, freedom of expression and access to information.
 The Chinese government equates one-party rule with stability.
 The Myanmar position is that one-party, autocratic rule does not result in stability, but rather the opposite.
 The Myanmar officials I talked with point to the experiences of Taiwan and Korea.
 Neither of these countries really “took off” as an economic power until after they shifted from autocratic, one party rule to an open democratic system.
 The Myanmar government sees this experience as an absolute requirement for enduring economic development.
 This is why they see political reform as the first requirement.

 The discussion above is heavily theoretical.
 What is the reality?
-In a following post I will discuss what Dan and I saw and heard on the street in Yangon and in our meetings with locals.
+In a following post I will discuss what I saw and heard on the street in Yangon and in my meetings with locals.